 Which means the female gaze would no longer be marginalized, masculinized, or mocked.
 It would be honest, and it would be powerful—as powerful as desire itself.

-Posted on July 23, 2012, in body image, feminism, gender, men, objectification, pornography, psychology, sex, women and tagged body image, feminism, gender, men, objectification, pornography, psychology, sex, women.
+Posted on July 23, 2012, in body image, feminism, gender, men, objectification, pornography, psychology, sex and sexuality, women and tagged body image, feminism, gender, men, objectification, pornography, psychology, sex and sexuality, women.
 Bookmark the permalink.
-8 Comments.
+28 Comments.